joshuahamil7/ccv/README.md

 # ccv

-CCV is a simple but powerful tool for console that helps you work with financial data files—like CSV exports from QuickBooks, Excel spreadsheets, or bank statements—right from your computer's command line.
-No need to open a heavy spreadsheet program; you can quickly see, filter, clean, and combine your data with just a few words.
+CCV is a simple but powerful tool that helps you work with financial data files—like CSV exports from QuickBooks, Excel spreadsheets, or bank statements—right from your computer's command line.
+No need to open a heavy spreadsheet program.
+You can quickly see, filter, clean, and combine your data with just a few words.

 ---